 By \cite[11.5]{Lusztig-unirep2} $\omega = \bar \rho \in \Omega_\theta$ (or $u = \rho \theta$ in Lusztig's notation).
 Notice that $\tau (\rho) = \eta \rho$, so $\tau$ does not preserve the group $G^{F_\omega}$.
 Also, $\tau$ maps enhanced L-parameters on which $Z(\mb G^\vee)$ acts according to $\rho$ to enhanced L-parameters on which $Z(\mb G^\vee)$ acts as $\eta \rho$.
 Consequently equivariance with respect to diagram automorphisms is automatic in this case.

 We have $\Omega^{\theta,\PH} = \Omega^\theta = \{1,\eta\}$ and $[N_{G^{F_\omega}}(\PH) : \PH] = \sfa' = 2$.

 The element $\lambda (\Frob)$ and its $\mb G^\vee$-centralizer are as in \eqref{eq:9.3}, only with different conditions on $p$ and $q$.
 In particular $\sfa = 2$ as above.
-The unipotent class from $\lambda$ is given in \cite[\S 3.2]{FeOp}, and it differs from the above case $\mathsf J = D_s {}^2 \!
-D_t$.
-For this class, only cuspidal $\mc A_\lambda$-representation of dimension $>1$ have to be considered.
+The unipotent class from $\lambda$ is given in \cite[4.7.(vi)]{FeOp}: its Jordan blocks come in the patterns $1,5,9,\ldots$ or $3,7,11,\ldots$ For this class, only cuspidal $\mc A_\lambda$-representations of dimension $>1$ have to be considered.
 The classification of cuspidal local systems for spin groups in \cite[\S 14]{Lus-Intersect} shows that \eqref{eq:9.3} admits precisely one on which $Z(\mb G^\vee)$ acts as $\rho$, so $\sfb = 1$.\\

 \textbf{The case $\mathsf J = {}^2 \!
 A_s$}

 As in the previous case we take $\omega = \rho$.
 There are four ways to embed this $\mathsf J$ in $\widetilde{{}^2 \!
 D_n}$, all conjugate under $\Omega^\theta \rtimes \{1,\theta\}$.
 When $n$ is even, none of these is $F_\omega$-stable, so $n$ has to be odd.
 Then two of these $\mh P$'s are $F_\omega$-stable and $\Omega^{\theta,\PH} = \{1\}$.
 Hence $N_{G^{F_\omega}}(\PH^{F_\omega}) = \PH^{F_\omega}$ and $\sfa' = 1$.